 Please Note: Unfortunately, there is no longer a solution to use your WiiMote as a controller for your Android.
-The app mentioned in this article no longer exists, but if you are using a new Nintendo Switch, you can connect your Joy-Con to your Android.
+The app mentioned in this article no longer exists, but if you are using a new Nintendo Switch, you can connect your Joy-Con or your Nintendo Switch Pro controller with Android.
 You can also still connect an Xbox or PlayStation controller to your Android device.

 Use your WiiMote as a gamepad for your Android tablet or phone.
 Touch screens are great for some games, but for others you just need tactile response.